hdlguy/kria_ubuntu/README.md

 # kria_ubuntu
 This is a project to demonstrate Xilinx Kria K26i running Ubuntu.
+The 2025.1 version of Vivado and Petalinux are used.
 ![K26i on KV260](./kria_dev.jpg)

 ## Files